tkoopman/Generic-Synthesis-Patcher/docs/Settings.md

 If field selected is a <font color="blue">list</font> then:

 - Fill will add / remove items from the list, based on prefix of the item.
+- To clear all current values use null as first element in list.
 - Surrounded multiple entries with \[ ]

     {